-The University is committed to exhibiting best practice in all aspects of corporate governance which includes full adoption and compliance with the CUC Codes.
-We have not formally adopted and therefore do not apply the UK Corporate Governance Code.
-However, we have reported on our Corporate Governance arrangements by drawing upon best practice available, including those aspects of the UK Corporate Governance Code we consider to be relevant to the higher education sector and best practice.
+The University is committed to exhibiting best practice in all aspects of corporate governance which includes The Board conducts its business through a number of full adoption and compliance with the CUC Codes.
+We committees.
+Each committee has terms of reference, have not formally adopted and therefore do not apply which have been approved by the Board.
+These the UK Corporate Governance Code.
+However, we have committees are remuneration, nominations and audit. reported on our Corporate Governance arrangements Full minutes of all meetings, except those deemed to by drawing upon best practice available, including those be confidential by the Board, are available from the aspects of the UK Corporate Governance Code we Secretary to the Board of Governors. consider to be relevant to the higher education sector and best practice.